AdobeDocs/mix-modeler.en/help/get-started/about.md

 ### Multi-Touch Attribution (MTA)

 The multi-touch attribution in Mix Modeler is an optional machine learning analysis that you can leverage to attribute credits to event-level touchpoints leading to conversion events.
 This attribution is used by marketers to help quantify the marketing impact of each individual marketing touchpoint across customer journeys that are trackable.
 These digital marketing campaign touchpoints typically are display ad clicks, email sends, email opens, and paid search clicks.
-Multi-touch attribution cannot track most offline touchpoints such as print ads, billboards, or TV commercials and business factors.
+Multi-touch attribution cannot measure most offline touchpoints such as print ads, billboards, or TV commercials and business factors.
+These touchpoints only have summary level data that cannot be stitched to customer journeys.

 Mix Modeler's multi-touch attribution supports two categories of scores: